Test Code HBABY Hepatitis B Virus Perinatal Exposure Follow-up Panel, Serum

 1. Centrifuge blood collection tube per collection tube manufacturer's instructions (eg, centrifuge and aliquot within 2 hours of collection for BD Vacutainer tubes).

-2. Aliquot serum into plastic vial.
+2. Aliquot serum into a plastic vial.

 Specimen Type